Skip to main content

 • Small shops often provide a more personalized, intimate shopping experience, with greater emphasis on customer service.

-• Shopping in a large city center store can offer amenities like food courts, entertainment spaces, and restrooms, enhancing the overall shopping experience.
+• Shopping in a large city centre store can offer amenities like food courts, entertainment spaces, and restrooms, enhancing the overall shopping experience.

 • Small shops, while often lacking in such amenities, offer unique, local, or handmade items that are not available in larger stores.